 Our trust webinar has officially concluded!
-We explained to you how using Ofactor technology helps increase employee and company performance while simultaneously crafting high-trust and high-performance environments…but do you still have a few questions on how specifically trust is crucial to creating a comfortable and productive work atmosphere.
+We explained to you how using Ofactor technology helps measure and increase employee and company performance while simultaneously crafting high-trust and high-performance environments…but do you still have a few questions on how specifically trust and communication are crucial to creating a comfortable and productive work atmosphere.

 We thought you might.

 Let’s start with how and why we measure trust: Ofactor.